tragle/ragle.io/articles/4-post-mortem.md

   <figcaption>Southlake</figcaption>
 </figure>

 Their house sits on newly-developed ranchland that still sees the occassional roadrunner (now darting along bone-white sidewalks), or even a cautious bobcat.
 Grand, comfortable McMansions line deserted streets with vaguely Anglo-Saxon names.
 The quiet, the big, blue Texas sky, and the mass-produced homes seemed at once alien and familiar.
-The night sky appeared surprisngly dark considering the number of Chrismas lights in the neighborhood.
+The night sky appeared surprisngly dark considering the number of Christmas lights in the neighborhood.

 <figure>
   <img src="/img/funeral/night_sky.jpg" alt="Night sky" />